orta/awesome-typescript-derived-languages/README.md

 #### Static TypeScript

-A re-implementaion of TypeScript designed for the small memory-constrained devices.
+A re-implementation of TypeScript designed for the small memory-constrained devices.

 - [Used in production at MakeCode Arcade](https://arcade.makecode.com)
 - [Research Paper](https://www.microsoft.com/en-us/research/publication/static-typescript/)